UoGSoE/docker-stuff/Readme.md

 ## If you're interested

-Each app gets a copy of the `docker/` directory and the `stack.yml` file.
+Each app gets a copy of the docker files (you can run `./copyto ../code/my-project` to copy them in).
 The stack file is pretty generic and used as the base for all our apps.
 To use it you need to set a few environment variables and create a secret in swarm.
 For instance, for an app called 'bingo' you might do :

 ```